-The goal of ecological resource management on the INL is to perpetuate and protect a large, unfragmented native sagebrush steppe ecosystem, respond to existing Executive Orders, federal, state, and DOE mandates for protecting biological resources, and support NERP objectives (DOE 2003).
 Recognizing that there are requirements for road construction or improvement on the INL to meet DOE objectives, certain measures can be implemented to reduce or eliminate impacts to natural resources from these activities.
-Specific natural resource management objectives which fulfill DOE policy and Federal regulatory requirements include:
+Specific natural resource aspects include:

-- Reduce the need for rehabilitation following road construction.
-The goal of this objective is to reduce or eliminate the need to rehabilitate areas after road construction.
-Reducing or eliminating the need for rehabilitation maintains the established adjacent ecosystem in its current state. - Protect threatened, endangered and sensitive species (this includes State of Idaho designated species) and their habitat.
+- Minimize the need for rehabilitation following road construction.
+The goal of this aspect is to reduce or eliminate the need to rehabilitate areas after road construction.
+Reducing or eliminating the need for rehabilitation maintains the established adjacent ecosystem in its current state. - Threatened, endangered and sensitive species (this includes State of Idaho designated species) and their habitat.
 The Endangered Species Act (ESA) requires that Federal agencies "shall seek to conserve endangered and threatened species."
-The goal of this objective is to ensure that ESA listed and Idaho designated species are not adversely impacted by the proposed action. - Protect sage grouse and other sagebrush-obligate species and their habitat.

-Because a number of the risk of being listed under ESA, the goal of this objective is not to adversely impact INL populations of sage grouse and other sagebrush-obligate species and their required habitat through the proposed action.
+The goal of this aspect is to ensure that ESA listed and Idaho designated species are not adversely impacted by the proposed action. - Sage grouse and other sagebrush-obligate species and their habitat.
+Because a number of them are at risk of being listed under ESA, the goal of this aspect is not to adversely impact INL populations of sage grouse and other sagebrush-obligate species and their required habitat through the proposed action.

-- Prevent habitat loss and fragmentation.
+- Minimize habitat loss and fragmentation.
 Habitat loss and fragmentation can adversely impact plant, and animal species, biodiversity, and ecosystem stability.
-The goal of this objective is to minimize or prevent habitat loss and fragmentation. - Protect culturally significant flora and fauna.
-This goal of this objective is to prevent impacts on culturally significant (to regional Native Americans) plants and animals from the proposed action and associated auxiliary actions. - Maintain a large undeveloped, sagebrush steppe ecosystem.
-The goal of this objective is to conserve large tracts of sagebrush which eliminate impacts to flora, fauna, biodiversity and threatened and endangered species depending on this ecosystem. - Maintain plant genetic diversity.
-The goal of this objective is to prevent non-regional genotypes from being established as a result of lack of revegetation planning. - Protect unique ecological research opportunities.
-The goal of this objective is to preserve research opportunities unique to the sagebrush steppe ecosystem on the INL.
+The goal is to minimize or prevent habitat loss and fragmentation. - Culturally significant flora and fauna.
+This goal of this aspect is to minimize impacts on culturally significant (to regional Native Americans) plants and animals from the proposed action and associated auxiliary actions. - Large undeveloped, sagebrush steppe ecosystem.
+The goal of this is to conserve large tracts of sagebrush which eliminate impacts to flora, fauna, biodiversity and threatened and endangered species depending on this ecosystem. - Plant genetic diversity.
+The goal of this aspect is to maintain native plant genetic diversity by minimizing introduction of non-regional genotypes from being established.
+This is primarily accomplished through proactive revegetation planning. - Unique ecological research opportunities.
+The goal of this aspect is to minimize impacts to those research opportunities unique to the sagebrush steppe ecosystem on the INL.
 The most significant "unique ecological research opportunities" are related to the large, undeveloped, unfragmented sagebrush steppe found on the INL.
-These sagebrush attributes should be protected from adverse impacts thus preserving these opportunities. - Prevent invasion of non-native species including noxious weeds.
+These sagebrush attributes should be protected from adverse impacts thus preserving these opportunities. - Minimize invasion of non-native species including noxious weeds.
 Ground disturbing activities, particularly in close proximity to or adjacent to seed sources exacerbate the invasion of noxious species.
-The goal of this objective is to prevent invasion of non-native and noxious biota due to the proposed action. - Prevent animal/vehicle conflicts.
-With new roads, the probability of animal/vehicle collisions will increase and cause, not only damage to the natural resource, but human health and safety as well.
-The goal of this objective is to minimize or eliminate these conflicts. - Protect biodiversity.
-The goal of this objective is to protect the biodiversity on the INL.
-Biodiversity refers to the variety and variability among living organisms and the ecological complexes in which they occur.
-Biodiversity is important to the health of the environment and is a basic concept to the goal of ecosystem approach.
+The goal of this aspect is to prevent invasion of non-native and noxious biota due to the proposed action.